hhblaze/Biser/README.md

 Third argument points to the folder where C# files per object will be created.
 The fourth and fifth arguments mean that we want to use both Binary and JSON serializers

-resbof variable will contain the same information that in generated files also as Dictionary.
+resbof variable will contain the same information that in generated files also as a Dictionary.

 - Copy generated files into your project and embed/link them to the project.
 Try to recompile.
 - Probably, it will be necessary to add “partial” keyword to objects that must be serialized: